NationalResearchCorporation/aws-swf-example/README.md

  - java 7 or 8 (should work, tested on 1.8.0_74)

 #### Setup
- 1. Clone this repo to your local machine.
+ 1. Clone this repo to your local machine and change directory to it.

-    ``clone git@github.com:NationalResearchCorporation/aws-swf-example.git``
+    ``git clone git@github.com:NationalResearchCorporation/aws-swf-example.git``

+    ``cd aws-swf-example``

  2. Run gradle to build the project.
 From the root of the project run..